mosecorg/mosecorg.github.io/content/_index.md

 content = "Spawn multiple processes for pipelined stages to handle CPU/GPU/IO mixed workloads."

 [[extra.list]]
-title = "Monitoring metrics"
+title = "Do one thing well"
-content = "Monitoring the key metrics of the service to help you get better understanding of the current workload."
+content = "Focus on the online serving part, users can pay attention to the model performance and business logic."

 [[extra.list]]
-title = "Request validation"
+title = "Cloud native"
-content = "Validate the request defined with <a href='https://pydantic-docs.helpmanual.io/'>Pydantic</a>."
+content = "Compatible with Kubernetes and any other on-prem deployment strategies."

 +++